nimishpalod/M2_EmbSys/Project/1_Requirements/README.md

 * To increase the efficiency of generating energy
 ### HOW
 * Just by Setting up this system at the rooftop of the building

+# Applications
+* These panels can be used to power the traffic streetlights
+* These can be used in home to power the appliances using solar power
+* These can be used in industries as more energy can be saved by rotating the panel